NeuroJSON/bjdata/Binary_JData_Specification.md

 reduce data file sizes as it extracts common data type markers to the header.
 It also helps a parser to pre-allocate necessary memory buffers before reading the data payload.

+In the following sections, we use a **block-notation** to illustrate the layout of the encoded data.
+In this notation, the data type markers and individual data payloads are enclosed by a pair of `[]`, strictly for illustration purposes.
+Both illustration markers `[` and `]` as well as the whitespaces between these data elements, if present, shall be ignored when performing the actual data storage.

 ## <a name="type_summary"/>Type summary